Danyeisbr/travel-agency/README.md

 ### npm install

 ### Run the Application:
-Start the development server using:
+Start the front end development using client and server for backend:

 ### npm run client
 ### npm run server